Know Your Goal

 As you walk, try to make plans for later in the day.
 Or when the tour ends, you can say, “Anyone wanna grab lunch?
 I’m starving.”
 Or “Anyone wanna walk to that castle that the guide pointed out?”

 If you are new to travel and not as comfortable traveling alone, you can also take one of those one-week (or longer) bus tours that includes hotels and sightseeing trips.
-I personally don’t like these because I find it a boring and contrived way to travel, but some people do.
-I took one around Morocco and made great friends on the trip.
+I took one around Morocco for a week and made some great friends.

-Not only does this provide you with an opportunity to stay for free, but people are usually happy to show you around their city.
-(Note: I’ve never done this because of my loyalty to the hostel life, but many of my friends swear by it.)
+CouchSurfing not only provides you with an opportunity to stay for free, but people are usually happy to show you around their city.

 This site has events for people based on shared interests.
 I used to go to a writers Meetup in Madrid and listen to people complain about unpublished YA manuscripts and getting page views on their blog about recipes for raising a vegan child abroad.
 But it was always interesting.

-The point of a language exchange is to get together with other people at a bar or café to practice languages with each other.
+The point of a language exchange is to get together with other people at a bar or café to practice languages.
 They’re usually not formal gatherings, just a bunch of people who agree to meet at a certain time and place.
-In Madrid, many guys went to them in order to meet girls (not me, of course.)

 You can find them on Google or on Facebook or by looking for signs outside bars.
 Sometimes bloggers will aggregate lists of them with schedules.

 My friend used to do CrossFit in Madrid and she made a bunch of friends through it.
-When she traveled to different places, she would also find a CrossFit gym with a daily rate.
+When she traveled to different places, she would find a CrossFit gym there.
 What better way to meet people with shared interests?